What is Zoning?

 How does ReThink Zoning affect me?

 ReThink Zoning will affect all Londoners.
-If you’re a landowner or tenant, ReThink Zoning could result in changes to the way the property you live in or own can be developed in the future, through changes to permitted uses and regulations.
-On a broader level, ReThink Zoning could change how our communities look and feel.
+The project could result in changes to how your property may be developed in the future.
+ReThink Zoning will implement the vision, goals and objectives of The London Plan – a critical planning tool to help the City manage change and growth over time. .
 If you’d like to learn about the zoning of a specific property, you can do so here.

 Will I be able to change the zoning of my property through this process?